AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 TrackerGuru required approximately **50%** of effort spent on creating AB3 due to:
 - Multiple new features (Tag Groups, Role, Status, filtering, statistics)
-- Extensive Model and Storage refactoring
+- Extensive Model and Storage refactoring, particularly for the two-tier Tag Group architecture that transformed AB3's simple flat tag structure into a hierarchical categorisation system
-- Multi-layer validation logic
+- Multi-layer validation logic with flexible regex patterns
 - Feature integration challenges

 ### Challenges Faced

 #### 1. Tag Group System Implementation

-Implementing a system supporting both grouped tags (`PropertyType.HDB`) and standalone tags (`VIP`) was complex.
+Implementing a system supporting both grouped tags (`PropertyType.HDB`) and standalone tags (`Urgent`) was complex and represented a significant architectural departure from AB3's simple tag structure.

 Key issues:
-- Deciding between bidirectional vs unidirectional `Tag`-`TagGroup` references
-- Handling tags referencing deleted Tag Groups
-- JSON serialization/deserialization
-- Balancing strict validation with data resilience

-Solution: Used unidirectional references from `Tag` to `TagGroup`, implemented graceful degradation for missing Tag Groups, and created `JsonAdaptedTagGroup` for storage.
+- Deciding how `Tag` and `TagGroup` should connect to each other while keeping data consistent across all parts of the app
+- Handling what happens when users delete a Tag Group that tags are using without losing user data
+- Saving and loading Tag Groups from JSON files which required creating a new storage adapter class
+- Balancing strict input rules with flexibility by using different validation patterns: GROUP names are letters/numbers only, but VALUES can include dots, hyphens, and underscores for real property data like `price.1.5M-2M`
+- Preventing deletion of Tag Groups currently in use by checking all contacts efficiently

+Solution: Made `Tag` reference `TagGroup` in one direction only, implemented graceful fallback when Tag Groups are missing, and created `JsonAdaptedTagGroup` for file storage. **Updated `AddressBook` and `ModelManager` with methods to manage Tag Groups (`addTagGroup()`, `deleteTagGroup()`, `hasTagGroup()`, `listTagGroups()`) and added validation in `AddCommand`/`EditCommand` to check Tag Groups exist before saving contacts.**

 #### 2. Duplicate Field Detection